maanav19/Image-Compression-With-Recurrent-Neural-Nets/README.md

 # Image-Compression-With-Recurrent-Neural-Nets
-An image compression tool which uses RNN's to compress and encode
+A compression tool which uses RNN's to compress and encode (and decode) images